labrijisaad/working-with-mongodb/README.md

 - MongoDB models data as you read/write, brings structured or unstructured data, and provides high availability
 - MongoDB can be used for a variety of purposes because of the flexibility of storing structured or unstructured data

-## Advantages of MongoDB

-- The database schema can be flexible when working with MongoDB.
-- We can change it as needed without involving complex data definition language statements.
-- MongoDB uses a **code-first approach**, instead of a design then code approach.
-- MongoDB also utilizes an **evolving schema**.
-- Complex data analysis can be done on the server using Aggregation Pipelines.
-- MongoDB provides native **high availability**.

-## Definition
-MongoDB is a rich open-source document-oriented and one of the widely recognised NoSQL database.
-It is written in C++ programming language.

 ## Important Terms
 >### Database